nllz/IRTF-HRPC/draft-association.md

 Introduction
 ============

 Freedom of assembly and freedom of association are two human rights that protect and enable collective action and expression {{UDHR}} {{ICCPR}}.
 Both rights ensure everyone in a society has the opportunity to express the opinions they hold in common with others, which in turn facilitates dialogue among citizens, as well as between them and political leaders or government {{OSCE}}.
-This is important in the process of democratic delibration because causes and opinions are more widely heard when a group of people comes groups together behind the same cause or issue {{Tocqueville}}.
+This is important in the process of democratic delibration because causes and opinions are more widely heard when a group of people come together behind the same cause or issue {{Tocqueville}}.
 The rights to freedom of assembly and association thus protect any collective, gathered either permanently or temporarily for peaceful purposes.
-It is indeed a "freedom" because it is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means that they are not forced to do either stay or leave.
+It is indeed a "freedom" because it is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means not to be forced to either stay or leave.

 The difference between freedom of assembly and freedom of association is merely gradual one: the former tends to have an informal and ephemeral nature, whereas the latter refers to established and permanent bodies with specific objectives.
 Nonetheless, one and the other are protected to the same degree.